Mahmoud-yehia-essa/maqamedia/README.md

 ## **Installation & Setup**

-To run the Chraimbanet Admin CMS locally, follow these steps:
+To run the Maqam Media CMS locally, follow these steps:

 1. Clone the repository:
     ```sh